avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 <details markdown="1"><summary><span class="hilite">$(task)</span></summary>

 The company's product was a novel _dry_ test kit for [MRSA](https://www.mayoclinic.org/diseases-conditions/mrsa/symptoms-causes/syc-20375336) using [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) (a [DNA](https://en.wikipedia.org/wiki/DNA) amplification device).
-_MRSA_ is a lethal strain of _staphlococcus_ bacteria which is the major [iatrogenic](https://en.wikipedia.org/wiki/Iatrogenesis) killer in hospitals for immunoligically compromised patients.
+_MRSA_ is a lethal strain of _staphylococcus_ bacteria which is the major [iatrogenic](https://en.wikipedia.org/wiki/Iatrogenesis) killer in hospitals for immunologically compromised patients.
 Therefore it is critically important that hospitals identify carriers among both patients and hospital staff as soon as they are infected.
 Most people who are infected with _MRSA_ carry it in their nasal passages.
 Most interesting such a person, even an immunologically